National Registration Center for Study Abroad

 Program Overview

 Nine levels of study are offered in accordance with the ACTFL guidelines (American Council of Teachers of Foreign Languages): Lower beginner, medium beginner, high beginner, lower intermediate, medium intermediate, high intermediate, advanced, high advanced and superior.
-Students must pass tests at each level in order to progress to the next.
+Students must pass tests at each level in order to progress to the next level.
 We recognize that every student has the best insight into their educational needs, which is why we will work with each student to ensure, as best possible, that they are receiving the training and support they need.
 Upon arrival a placement test is given and an evaluation is made by the faculty.
 Results of the test and the students needs are taken into consideration and used to create the most productive program in the time available.

-The Children's Tutor Program Special programs for students aged 5-16 are available.
+Special programs for students aged 8-16 are available.
 This program is designed as a Tutor (one-on-one) program and utilizes Spanish TV programs, audio cassettes, children's Spanish books and games to create a fun language learning atmosphere.
 The cost is the same as the adult Group Program.

 * Please Note: Since Tutors are limited in availability, it is suggested that you make reservations for this program 2 months in advance.
 Child care may be possible upon special request.